© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Duck decoy, 770m SSE of Gold Corner Bridge is a scheduled monument protected by Historic England under reference 1014858.
 View the official record →

-Duck decoy, 770m SSE of Gold Corner Bridge is a decoy pond constructed to trap wildfowl, situated in Somerset.
+Duck decoy, 770m south-south-east of Gold Corner Bridge in Somerset, is an ancient monument consisting of an artificial waterfowl trap of early modern date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014858.

 Duck decoy, 770m SSE of Gold Corner Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014858.